pascallaliberte/sharpen.page/_posts/2020-06-19-when-having-to-find-buyers-for-your-product.md

 ---
 layout: post
 title: "When You Have to Find Buyers for Your Product"
+description: "If you built the product before finding the buyers, what do you do?
+Sharpen your understanding of the buyer to a Level 3 (situations-based) and build a…"
 categories: jtbd
 tags: research starting-up discerning
 author: Pascal Laliberté